vini-torino/zafrana/zabbix_grafana_guide.md

             mysql > create database zabbix character set utf8 collate utf8_bin;

-            mysql > grant all privileges on zabbix.* to zabbix@localhost identified by 'password';
+            mysql > grant all privileges on zabbix.* to zabbix@localhost identified by 'zabbix';

             myql > quit;

+     - You should change <'zabbix'> for a much more secure password.

+     - Write down your database password for future use.

 ---